 Complete a Free Case Evaluation form now

-Get Professional Help from A Long Beach DUI Lawyer
+Get Professional Help from a Long Beach DUI Attorney

-The Simmrin Law Group has DUI lawyers in the Long Beach area who have the courtroom experience to handle a wide range of traffic charges.
+The Simmrin Law Group and our Long Beach DUI lawyers have the courtroom experience to handle a wide range of traffic charges.
 You don’t have to stand alone when defending yourself from tickets or misdemeanor charges.
-Get help with your unique situation by contacting us for a FREE consultation today.
-You can call us at (301) 997-4688 or fill out the form on the right to get started.
+Get help with your unique situation by contacting us for a free consultation today.